klaytn/klaytn-docs/docs/dapp/sdk/ether-js.md

 # Reading data from the blockchain

-To read data from the blockchain, create a new `read.js` file in your project folder by running this command
+To read data from the blockchain, create a new `read.js` file in your project folder by running this command:

 ```js
 touch read.js